sclasen/heroku.scala/readme.md

 This client allows one to plug in the http client and json stack of one's choosing.
 A client based on spray-client and spray-json is provided.

-Plugging in one's own http client involves implementing the `com.heroku.platform.api.Api` which contains 4 abstract methods.
+Plugging in one's own http client involves implementing the `com.heroku.platform.api.Api` trait, which contains 4 abstract methods.

 The json serializations/deserializations are driven by a granular set of implicits, so if you want to implement a client for a single operation on a single endpoint, you will only need to implement a single deserializer for the response, and a serialiser for the request if it contains a body.